calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 Induction to programme materials, structure and professional engagement

-* AM
-    * Christ Church resources, paperwork, course overview, support
+* Christ Church: course overview, resources, paperwork, support
-* PM
-    * General exploration of Computer Science Educaiton
+* Reflection, tooling and ways of working this year
+* High level overview of Computing and perceptions

 Introductions